Your August Horoscope Is Here — & You'll Feel A Sense Of Momentum

 Leo Sun & Rising:

-Leo, your birthday month keeps going strong this August, with the sun, Venus, and Mercury all spending time traveling through your zodiac constellation, infusing you with a strong desire to recreate yourself.
-Mercury begins its three week retrograde in Virgo on August 5th, and during this time you’re likely re evaluate your objectives — allow yourself to reflect on new priorities, but ideally wait until after Mercury shifts direct on August 28th to actually start making major changes in your life.
+Leo, your birthday month keeps going strong this August, with the sun, Venus and Mercury all spending time travelling through your zodiac constellation, infusing you with a strong desire to recreate yourself.
+Mercury begins its three-week retrograde in Virgo on 5th August, and during this time you’re likely to re-evaluate your objectives.
+Allow yourself to reflect on new priorities but ideally wait until after Mercury shifts direct on 28th August to actually start making major changes in your life.

 AdvertisementADVERTISEMENT

-The Aquarius Full Moon on the 19th is lighting up your sector of marriage and partnerships, so either you’ll experience a break-up, or a make-up during this lunation (which will be felt as early as August 15th and as late as August 24th).
-Just keep in mind that Mercury will retrograde its way back into your sign on August 14th, so even if you do go through a dramatic situation relationally, chances are you’ll have to revisit the situation once Mercury shifts direct at the end of August, so do your best to handle it diplomatically rather than abruptly burning bridges, as that behavior could lead to future regrets.
+The Aquarius full moon on the 19th is lighting up your sector of marriage and partnerships so either you’ll experience a breakup or a make-up during this lunation (which will be felt as early as 15th August and as late as 24th August).
+Just keep in mind that Mercury will retrograde its way back into your sign on 14th August so even if you do go through a dramatic situation relationally, chances are you’ll have to revisit the situation once Mercury shifts direct at the end of August.
+Do your best to handle it diplomatically rather than abruptly burning bridges, as that behaviour could lead to future regrets.

 Virgo Sun & Rising:

-Virgo, with your planetary ruler Mercury spending half of the month retrograde in your sign, and then retrograding into Leo from August 14th to 28th, you’ll be in the mood to hibernate.
-And this is a great idea because you’ve been doing the most this year — with Jupiter currently in your fellow Mercurial sign of Gemini, as well as Mars, the Planet of Action, it’s been a struggle to turn your mind off.
-This retrograde season, combined with the Leo New Moon taking place on the 5th, encourages you to do so.
+Virgo, with your planetary ruler Mercury spending half of the month retrograde in your sign, and then retrograding into Leo from 14th to 28th August, you’ll be in the mood to hibernate.
+This is a great idea because you’ve been doing the most this year — with Jupiter currently in your fellow Mercurial sign of Gemini, as well as Mars, the planet of action, it’s been a struggle to turn your mind off.
+This retrograde season, combined with the Leo new moon taking place on the 5th, encourages you to do so.
 What would it look and feel like for you to make more money and have more free time while having less actual work to do?
 That’s the new reality this new moon is here to help you with.

-Your sector of self and identity is lit up once Venus enters your sign on August 4th, and you’ll find yourself being even more selective and discerning than usual when it comes to who has access to your energy — this is due to Mercury beginning its retrograde in your sign on this same day.
+Your sector of self and identity is lit up once Venus enters your sign on 4th August and you’ll find yourself being even more selective and discerning than usual when it comes to who has access to your energy — this is due to Mercury beginning its retrograde in your sign on this same day.
 Just make sure you’re not making harsh judgments about others which are unfounded.
-Miscommunication will be at an all-time high this month, so practice patience and avoid letting your triggers cause you to manipulate other people.
+Miscommunication will be at an all-time high this month so practise patience and avoid letting your triggers cause you to manipulate other people.

 AdvertisementADVERTISEMENT